josiahn99/kc1yqn-website/roadmap/index.md

 ## Circuit Experiments

-Breadboard, Manhattan-style, and PCB circuits are an opportunity to see basic electrical theory and RF in action.
-For now, I'm working on complementing the knowledge needed for the General and Amateur Extra exams through *Advanced Radio Theory Handbook* by Ron Bertrand, and [Electronics Tutorials](https://www.electronics-tutorials.ws/), with a focus on amplifier and oscillating circuits.
+Breadboard, Manhattan-style, and PCB circuits are an opportunity to see basic electrical theory and RF in action.  with a focus on amplifier and oscillating circuits.
 I will also be reviewing QST Magazine and *On the Air* Magazine for ideas to improve my basic building abilities.

 Circuits I plan to build include: